konfound-project/konfound/joss-paper/paper.md

     ## To consider other predictors of interest, consider setting `test_all` to
     ## TRUE.

-The output indicates that in order to invalidate the inference that `peop80` has an effect on `water81` using statistical significance as a threshold (e.g., *p* = .05), an omitted variable would have to be correlated at 0.520 with `peop80` and 0.520 with `water81`, conditioning on observed covariates.
-Correspondingly, the impact of an omitted variable as defined in [@frank2000] must be 0.520 X 0.520 = 0.270.
+The output indicates that to invalidate the inference that `peop80` has an effect on `water81` using statistical significance as a threshold (e.g., *p* = .05), an omitted variable would have to be correlated at 0.520 with `peop80` and 0.520 with `water81`, conditioning on observed covariates.

-## *RIR example for linear models fit with lm()*
+#### *RIR example for linear models fit with lm()*

-We can also examine the robustness by calculating the RIR.
+We can also examine the robustness by calculating the RIR:

     konfound(m, peop80, index = "RIR")